superbeppe98/cisco-networking-basics/8_The_Internet_Protocol.md

 ## 8.2.3 Check Your Understanding - IPv4 Address Structure

-- Check your understanding of IPv4 address structure by choosing the correct answer to the following questions

 ## 8.3.1 What Did I Learn in this Module?

 - Purpose of the ipv4 address:The IPv4 address is a logical network address that identifies a particular host.
 It must be properly configured and unique within the LAN, for local communication.
 It must also be properly configured and unique in the world, for remote communication